naitri/Multi-Agent-based-Search-and-Rescue-system-in-ROS/README.md

+# Multi-Agent-based-Search-and-Rescue-system-in-ROS
-# Project_Finder : Finding Individuals for Disaster and Emergency Response
+## Project_Finder : Finding Individuals for Disaster and Emergency Response
 A search and rescure bot which will detect humans in hazardous location and navigate them to nearest exit

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)